 To pursue her interest in international law and development, Julia is currently attending the University of Toronto’s Trinity College as an International Relations and Contemporary Asian Studies student.
 She maintains a busy lifestyle with her involvement in her sorority, Tri Delta, while also being a lead analyst for the G20 Research Group.

 Describe the relationship you establish with your horses and how you go about cultivating that relationship?

 The horses are your partners.
-One step at a time, you put in the work in towards developing that relationship.
-It’s important that in the time that I am riding, I am focused and devote the necessary time and energy into training with my horse as a team.
-It’s important to have compassion and patience, just as you would towards a friend you care for.
-Be understanding of their shortcomings and by being persistent, you can work towards overcoming their flaws in time.
+One step at a time, you put in the work in toward developing that relationship.
+It’s important that in the time that I am riding, I am focused, and devote the necessary time and energy into training with my horse as a team.
+It’s important to have compassion and patience, just as you would toward a friend you care for.
+Be understanding of their shortcomings and by being persistent, you can work toward overcoming their flaws in time.
 In doing so, you can become a great team.

 What one piece of advice would you give to young new riders?

 Get comfortable with being uncomfortable.
 Everything is new to you, you’re constantly learning things; without a doubt, you will be uncomfortable.
 To succeed, learn to enjoy consistently getting outside of your comfort zone.

 What is your morning ritual before a show?